Stellerite: Optical properties

 Stellerite is an anisotropic mineral, meaning that it has different properties in different directions-such as indices of refraction-when light passes through it.
 A refractive index (n) measures the speed of light in a substance—or in the case of mineralogy—in a mineral.
 It is expressed as a ratio of the speed of light in vacuum to that in a mineral.
 Stellerite has three indices of refraction because it is a biaxial mineral.

-Occurrence

-Stellerite lines cavities and fracture surfaces in volcanic rocks altered by hydrothermal solutions.
-Great examples of Stellerite are on Copper Island, Commander Islands (also discovered by Georg Steller), Bering Sea and at Klichka, Chita region, Siberia, Russia.
-In the United States, it is located at Ritter Hot Springs, Grant County, Oregon; on Hook Mountain, Rockland County, New York; and at Fanwood, Union County, New Jersey.
-Large crystals have been found in Australia around Gunnedah, New South Wales, and at Harcourt, Dookie, and Corop, Victoria.